 fast forward to Monday. i go to get into the rental and some jerk with a bus and a ladder has backed into the hood leaving these gashes. it looked like a vampire had come by to attack the car and for some reason changed his mind.

-guess what happened. go on.
+guess what happened.

 it worked. it worked and i was furious. i called AIG PCS immediately and told them what happened and vowed never to let anyone i know go to that dealership and deal with that thief.